Eurasian wolf: Recovery

 Poland plays a fundamental role in providing routes of expansion into neighbouring Central European countries.
 In the east, its range overlaps with populations in Lithuania, Belarus, Ukraine, and Slovakia.
 A population in western Poland expanded into eastern Germany, and in 2000, the first pups were born on German territory.
 In 2012, an estimated 14 wolf packs were living in Germany (mostly in the east) and a pack with pups has been sighted within 15 mi of Berlin.
 Since then, the population has steadily increased and the area of distribution has grown and extended to large parts of the Federal Republic.
 In the monitoring year 2020/21, there were a total of 157 packs, 27 pairs and 19 individual territorial animals in 11 federal states.
-The number of cubs was 556.
+The number of pups was 556.
 Since the summer of 2021, around 1400 wolves, adult animals and young ones, are estimated to be living in Germany.

-The grey wolf is protected in Slovakia, though an exception is made for wolves killing livestock.
-A few Slovakian wolves disperse into the Czech Republic, where they are afforded full protection.
+As of 1st of June 2021 the grey wolf is protected in Slovakia and can't be killed, bought, sold.
+A few Slovak wolves disperse into the Czech Republic, where they are afforded full protection.
 Wolves in Slovakia, Ukraine, and Croatia may disperse into Hungary, where the lack of cover hinders the buildup of an autonomous population.
 Although wolves have special status in Hungary, they may be hunted with a year-round permit if they cause problems.

 Romania has a large population of wolves, numbering 2500 animals.
 The wolf has been a protected animal in Romania since 1996, although the law is not enforced.
 The number of wolves in Albania and North Macedonia is largely unknown, despite the importance the two countries have in linking wolf populations from Greece to those of Bosnia and Herzegovina and Croatia.
 Although protected, many wolves are illegally killed in Greece annually, and their future is uncertain.
 Wolf numbers have declined in Bosnia and Herzegovina since 1986, while the species is fully protected in neighbouring Croatia and Slovenia.

 Wolf populations throughout Northern and Central Asia are largely unknown, but are estimated in the hundreds of thousands based on annual harvests.
 Since the fall of the Soviet Union, continent-wide extermination of wolves has ceased, and wolf populations have increased to about 25,000–30,000 animals throughout the former Soviet Union, an increase of about 150%.